payalsin/F5-ACI-Labs/JerryLabCiscoLive2019/Lab_2/steps.md

 Once the **F5 ACI ServiceCenter** is opened, you should see the following in the APIC UI

+**Payal Added**
+You will see BIG-IP's managed by other students as well, make sureyou are working on your own BIG-IP

 ![Apps-2](../img/f5apps-2.png)

 At this point, we are ready to connect the App with the BIP-IP, you can enter the following information: